gerkey/ros1_external_use/README.md

         # We need ROS_PACKAGE_PATH to point to the installed ROS packages
         export ROS_PACKAGE_PATH=<prefix>/share

-1. Extend environment configuration for your installed software, assuming that it's installed at `<install_prefix>`:
+1. Extend the environment configuration for your installed software, assuming that it's installed at `<install_prefix>`:

         export CMAKE_PREFIX_PATH=<install_prefix>:$CMAKE_PREFIX_PATH